SLFielding/CI-MS1-Chris-Fielding/README.md

 ## Overview and Goals
 ### Project Goals

-This is a Code Institute Milestone 1 Project on the Full Stack Course.
-The project focuses on Front End Development Skills using HTML5 and CSS3.

 The project is to build a website for Music Producer Chris Fielding.
 Chris is in need of a website which will be the main port and call for new clients.
 Whilst existing clients are likely to send him an email, new clients should have the opportunity to find out information on Chris and be able to send him an email from the site.
 Most users visiting the site will be looking to hire Chris for Producing, Mixing or Mastering.
 Every project has to be priced individually dependent on client specifications, and this is done via email or phone.
 The site should have intuitive navigation, so that enquiries are able to be submitted to Chris efficiently.
 It should also be responsive across multiple well known devices including phone, tablet and desktop.